cover

 AAAAARSKAZACCgpoYXBweSB4aWFvEglAY29vbFhpYW8aRWh0dHBzOi8vcGJzLnR3aW1nLmNvbS9wcm9maWxlX2ltYWdlcy8xMzk4MTQ1NTE0NjY3ODQzNTg2Ly1rNHRheHJMLmpwZyKnAei/meS4que9keermeaPkOS+m+WFjei0ueeahCBtYWNPUyDlupTnlKjlm77moIcKCmh0dHBzOi8vdC5jby9Wd0p2RWVPQndnCgrmiJHmkJzkuobkuIDkuIsgT2JzaWRpYW4g5ZKMIE5vdGlvbgrmnInkupvnmoTnoa7mr5Tljp/phY3nmoTlpb3nnIvwn5mCIGh0dHBzOi8vdC5jby83a1lLSXozTzg3KgYI6PGJjwY=gAAAABBncnBjLXN0YXR1czogMA0K%

-However, because the encoding and decoding of payload heavily depend on proto, it also largely prevents others from directly using your interface.
-You can use the following tool to directly view the content of proto, but you cannot know the meaning of each field, which is better than nothing.
+However, since the encoding and decoding of the payload heavily rely on the proto, it also largely prevents others from using the interface directly.
+Use the following tool to directly view the proto content, but you cannot know the meaning of each field, which is better than nothing.

 Unlike HTTP/2, which is a full-duplex network protocol, in HTTP/1.x, the server cannot actively push data to the client.
-Therefore, there are two ways to implement this:
+Therefore, there are two ways to achieve this:

-When the service receives a request, it directly negotiates with the client to upgrade the protocol to Websocket, after which data can be freely transmitted.
+The service negotiates with the client to upgrade the protocol to Websocket when receiving the request, and then data can be transmitted freely.

-As I introduced before, SSE also delivers data in this way, but through a unified standard, the browser has done another layer of encapsulation at the upper level.
+As I introduced before, SSE also delivers data in this way, but through a unified standard, and the browser encapsulates another layer on the upper layer.